benztranwot/password-manager/README.md

 python main.py
 ```

-You need to fill all the fields before adding the data.
+Fill all the fields before adding the password.
+The data will be stored in data.json file.

 You can search for a specific password by enter the site name (try "amazon").

 ## Show your support